 Melanoma is a kind of cancer that begins in the skin cells that create the pigment melanin.
 Melanoma usually starts as a dark mole on the skin.
 However, it can also form in other tissue, such as the eye or intestine.

 It’s important to keep an eye on moles and changes in your skin, as melanoma can be deadly if it spreads.
-There were more than 9,000 deaths from melanoma in the United States in 2013, according to the National Cancer Institute.
+There were more than 9,000 deaths from melanoma in the United States in 2013.

 How melanoma is staged

 Melanoma is described by stages.
 A particular stage of the disease gives an idea how far the cancer has spread.
 Early on, a physical exam is usually enough to identify stage 1 melanoma, for example.
 But more sophisticated technology, such as PET scans and sentinel lymph node biopsies, are necessary to measure the cancer’s progression.

 Essentially, there are five stages of melanoma.
 The first stage is called stage 0, or melanoma in situ.
 The last stage is called stage 4.
 Survival rates tend to go down at each stage of melanoma.
 It’s important to note that survival rates for each stage are just estimates.
 Each person with melanoma is different, and your outlook can vary based on a number of different factors.

 Stage 0 melanoma is also called melanoma in situ.
 This means is that your body has some abnormal melanocytes.
 Melanocytes are the cells that produce melanin.
 This is the substance that adds pigment to the skin.